Apply HERE by or before the December 8, 2017 deadline!

-- Applicants must be woman-identified and 18 years of age or older as of the date of the event.
-(Also note that certain aspects of some events may carry higher age restrictions)
+- Applicants must be woman-identified or non-binary and 18 years of age or older as of the date of the event.
+(Also note that certain aspects of some events may carry higher age restrictions).

 - Applicants must be IGDA members in good standing.
 If you are not currently an IGDA Member, you must join the IGDA before applying for the scholarship.
 All applications will be verified.
 If you aren’t currently a member, you can join today.